Standard 2-6-0 locomotives

 EBR numbers 4, 5, 9, 10 & 19

-This standard type of loco was represented in Tasmania on both the TGR and EBR.
-The TGR had four types; the original C class, two later modifications (CC & CCS classes), and the secondhand F class locos.
-The Emu Bay Railway has owned five locos of this type.
+This common type of loco was represented in Tasmania on both the TGR and EBR.
+The TGR had four types: the original C class, two later modifications (CC & CCS classes), and the secondhand F class locos.
+The Emu Bay Railway owned a total of five locos of this type.
 Similar locos operated in Western Australia (G class), South Australia (Y class), the Northern Territory (NF types), and many other railways around the world.

 Between 1885 and 1892, 19 of what was a worldwide standard loco were obtained by the TGR to operate on the proliferation of light lines then under construction.
 Eight more locos were added to the class between 1901 and 1907.
 In 1937, C28 was purchased from the Public Works Department, this loco having been built as EBR number 10 in 1908.
 All the C class were built by Beyer, Peacock & Company of England.